libplctag/libplctag/README.md

 make any submitted patches under the same LGPL license we use.
 We will not take any patches under the GPL license or licenses that are incompatible with the LGPL.

-We will be setting up forums or a mailing list to support this library.
-Look here to find out when that happens.

 - the OmanTek team.